 Just getting ready to perform the experiment took years.
-First the Professor heated a sample of pitch and poured it into a sealed funnel.
-Then, he waited.
-For three years Parnell let the pitch settle in the funnel, until in 1930, when he felt the pitch was settled enough, he cut the bottom of the funnel, freeing the pitch to begin its mind-bogglingly slow downward escape.
+First, the professor heated a sample of pitch and poured it into a sealed funnel… then he waited.
+For three years Parnell let the pitch settle in the funnel, until in 1930, when he felt that it was settled enough, he cut the bottom of the funnel, freeing the pitch to begin its mind-bogglingly slow downward escape.

 Parnell died in 1948, but the pitch experiment kept on going without him.
-As of 2009, the pitch has dripped only eight times.
-79 years after the experiment was begun, the ninth drop is only now forming.
-Pitch has now been calculated to be roughly 230 billion times more viscous than water.
+As of 2014, the pitch has dripped only nine times.
+Ninety-one years after the experiment started, the tenth drop is only now forming.
+The pitch has now been calculated to be roughly 230 billion times more viscous than water.

-Curiously, because it only drips every 8 to 9 years, no one has ever actually seen a drop fall.
-A webcam was setup in 2000, but due to technical problems it missed the drip.
-The last drip was nine years ago, so the pitch is due to drop any day now.
-The webcam is currently set up and one can try their luck, and patience, at mms://drop.physics.uq.edu.au/PitchDropLive.
+Curiously, because it only drips every eight to nine years, until 2014 no one had ever actually seen a drop fall.
+A webcam was set up in 2000, but due to technical problems it missed the eighth drip.
+The ninth drip occurred on 24 April 2014 (during a beaker change), so the next pitch drop is estimated due in fourteen years.
+The webcam is currently set up, and one can try their luck—and patience—here.
 If the virtual experience isn’t enough, you can see it in person at the University of Queensland in Brisbane, Australia.

 Listed as the longest running lab experiment by Guinness World Records, the pitch experiment not only outlived its creator, but will likely outlive us all.
 It has been estimated that there is enough pitch to keep it dripping, ever so slowly, for another hundred years.